Admission into the Mechanical Engineering Graduate Program at SUNY Korea

 Dear Prospective Student,

 We would like to provide you with a few bits of information on the Graduate Program in Mechanical Engineering at SUNY Korea.
-The active research areas in our department are Design and Manufacturing, Robotics, and Nanotechnology.
+The active research areas in our department are Energy, Physics of Failure, Design and Manufacturing, Robotics, and Nanotechnology.
 I strongly encourage you to submit your application for the M.S. and/or Ph.D. studies in one of these areas.

-Compared to Stony Brook University (SBU) in New York, your chances of obtaining financial assistance (Scholarship & Stipend) for the Ph.D. program may be better at SUNY Korea, and you will have access to the same high-caliber professors, including those at Stony Brook.
+Compared to Stony Brook University (SBU) in New York, your chances of obtaining financial assistance (Scholarship & Stipend) for the Ph.D. program may be better at SUNY Korea, and you will have access to high-caliber professors, including some at Stony Brook.

 Although we are located in South Korea, the degree will be awarded by Stony Brook University (SBU) in New York.
 SUNY Korea Ph.D. students may have co-advisors at SBU, and spend their final year at SBU to complete their research work there, giving them the opportunity to participate in the Optional Practical Training (OPT) program that the U.S. government offers, if they choose to do so.
 The practical training may allow fresh graduates to work for 12 to 36 months in the U.S. after graduation.